Watercolor Painting for Joy and Progress — Not Perfection

 Unlike other mediums, watercolor has a life of its own.
 The paint moves, blends, blooms, and dries unpredictably.
 Beginners often feel frustrated because they expect brush and water control from the start — but, here's the thing: control isn’t the goal.
 The goal is to observe, experiment, and grow.

-Focusing on perfection too soon leads to second-guessing, rigid painting habits, or worse — avoidance.
+Focusing on perfection leads to second-guessing, rigid painting habits, or worse — avoidance.
 But when you let go of that pressure and make time for regular, low-pressure painting, you gain something far more valuable: confidence and curiosity.
+And just as importantly, you rediscover why watercolor is enjoyable in the first place — the color, the movement, the surprise of the paint on the page.

 Focusing on the process, rather than the outcome, helps you: